Fear: Trump in the White House: Background

 In 2013, during a dispute between Woodward and the Obama administration regarding budget cuts, Donald Trump commented: "Only the Obama [White House] can get away with attacking Bob Woodward."

 On July 30, 2018, CNN reported that anonymous sources told them that a well-sourced book on the Trump Administration by Woodward would be published on September 11, 2018.
-Woodward said that the book's title is based on something Trump told him in an unrelated 2016 interview: "Real power is, I don't even want to use the word, fear."
+Woodward said that the book's title is based on a quote by Trump in an unrelated 2016 interview: "Real power is, I don't even want to use the word, fear."

 According to a September 4, 2018, article in The New York Times, the book is based on "hundreds of hours of interviews with firsthand sources, contemporaneous meeting notes, files, documents and personal diaries."
 Woodward taped his interviews.
 Woodward's research assistant was Evelyn Duffy, who also transcribed the recordings.

 The editor for the book was Alice Mayhew.
 Bob Woodward has been working with Alice Mayhew since 1974 when she was the editor for All the President's Men and this was their 19th book together.
 Mayhew is known for popularizing the Washington Narrative genre of books and Woodward credits Mayhew in the acknowledgments for her "brilliant engagement on the concept for the book, the pace, structure and tone."